 - We will be ensuring that targets set for this coming year, while challenging, are achievable and meet the needs of our pupils

 - As a Church school, we will continue to develop and embed a Christian ethos across the life of the school which will also include our work with the church itself and with the wider community.
-Coming out of this, a core aim will be to gain a good SIAMS grading at our next inspection.

 How you can contact the governing body?

-We always welcome suggestions, feedback and ideas from parents – please contact the Chair of Governors, via the school office for more information about what we do or alternatively, go to the school website to find out what’s going on.
+We always welcome suggestions, feedback and ideas from parents.
+Please contact the Chair of Governors, via the school office for more information about what we do or alternatively, go to the school website to find out what’s going on.